-This is true even for the smallest of parts: Jane (Angourie Rice) and Emily (Emma Howard) are a duo in many ways – they often travel through the house together, and one plays piano while the other accompanies with singing.
-However, they are not treated as two halves of the same whole.
+This is true even for the smallest of parts: Jane (Angourie Rice) and Emily (Emma Howard) are a duo in many ways ― they often travel through the house together.
+One plays piano while the other accompanies with singing.
+However, they are not shown as two halves of the same whole.
 They may be friends, but class differences are made evident.
-Jane talks often of her high up family, and her view of Emily is evident when Coppola shows them getting ready – Emily ties a bow in Jane’s hair, a job that would have been carried out by the slaves, who we are told have run away from the house.
+Jane talks often of her high up family, and her view of Emily is evident when Coppola shows them getting dressed ― Emily ties a bow in Jane’s hair, a job that would have been carried out by the slaves, who we are told have run away from the house.

-Corporal McBurney sees them as individuals too.
-In contrast to the original adaptation of Thomas Cullinan’s novel – the 1971 Don Siegel directed film of the same name – Clint Eastwood’s interpretation of the character played into his villainy in a much more evident way.
-In Coppola’s version, each character is recognisable as similar to people you may know in your own life.
+Corporal McBurney sees the girls as individuals too.
+In contrast to the original adaptation of Thomas Cullinan’s novel ― the 1971 Don Siegel directed film of the same name ― Clint Eastwood’s interpretation of the character plays into his villainy far more evidently.
+In Coppola’s version, each character is recognisable.
 Farrell plays McBurney as your typical ‘charismatic guy’.
 He assesses each of the women and becomes whoever they need him to be.
 For Miss Martha, he is respectful and friendly.
 For Edwina, he works to see inside her soul.
 He is Amy’s buddy, making sure to share in secrets with her so that she feels special.
 He bends to Alicia’s desire of him as a sexual object and nothing more.
 He is an expert manipulator.
-His job is made all the more easy by the fact that these women, who have spent so long with only the companionship of each other, are very willing to be manipulated.
+His job is made all the easier by the fact that these women ― who have spent so long with only the companionship of each other ― are very willing to be manipulated.

 While Coppola’s film is more explicitly interested in the dynamic between McBurney and these women, it subtly conveys the women’s relationship with each other.

-Coppola deeply understands their sisterhood, and while there are no loud declarations of their dependence on each other, these actresses are able to convey shared history and understanding simply through knowing looks.
+Coppola deeply understands their sisterhood, and while there are no loud declarations of their dependence on each other, the actresses are able to convey shared history and understanding simply through knowing looks.

 Despite the film’s marketing leaning heavily into its genre trappings, you may be surprised by how subdued The Beguiled remains throughout.

-There is no big crescendo, and while some blood is shed, the most gore that is ever visible on screen comes early on, when Miss Martha sews up an injured McBurney’s wounds.
-Coppola is not interested in exciting us, and there will be some who are left behind if they are unable to accept that.
+There is no big crescendo, and while some blood is shed, the most gore that is ever visible on screen arrives early on, when Miss Martha sews up an injured McBurney’s wounds.
+Coppola is not interested in exciting us, and there will be some who are left behind by her calm.

-This is just as much an interpersonal drama as any of her previous films.
-And just like those previous films, it is spare and rich in its details.
+This is just as much an interpersonal drama as any of Coppola’s previous features, and just like those films, it is spare and rich in detail.
 That sparsity is felt more than in films such as The Bling Ring or Lost in Translation, because it is also more compressed than those films, but The Beguiled is never lacking in things to see or people to explore.
 It is, obviously, a beautiful thing to behold, aesthetically and in all other areas of craft.
-But its exploration of many forms of desire, and the reality of its misuse – all held within a defiantly female gaze – provides many more layers beyond the surface.
+But its exploration of many forms of desire, and the reality of its mishandling ― all held within a defiantly female gaze ― reveals many layers beyond the surface.
+The blind eye turned to race is a disappointing and noticeable absence in the film, but its intelligent handling of the material that it does decide to tackle makes it impossible to dismiss.
 This may not be new ground for Coppola, but it’s just another notch in the belt of one of the world’s greatest filmmakers.